Camastianavaig: Battle of the Braes

 The township is near the scene of the Battle of the Braes (Scottish Gaelic: Blàr a' Chumhaing) in 1882.
 Local crofting tenants facing eviction from the land withheld rent and released sheep onto a forbidden area on the shores of Ben Lee.
 Sent to evict them, the Sheriff Officer from Portree was met by an angry mob, who forced him to burn the eviction notices.
 Subsequently 50 Glasgow policemen, sent to quell the rebellion, faced 100 men, women and children, armed with sticks and stones.
 Several people were injured and five men were arrested.
 Small fines were imposed in court, but it was clear that law and order could only be enforced with military assistance.
 After the Battle of the Braes, the unrest spread to Glendale, Skye.
-The rebellion led to the Napier Commission and ultimately the Crofters Act of 1886, which brought security of tenure and the right to hand a croft on to their heirs.
+The rebellion led to the Napier Commission and ultimately the Crofters' Holdings (Scotland) Act 1886, which brought security of tenure and the right to hand a croft on to their heirs.

 The Battle of the Braes is celebrated by a monument and a folk song and in 2012 various legal dignitaries paid a special visit to the site to commemorate the centenary of the Scottish Land Court.
 The court's chair, Lord McGhie led a party, including Lord Bracadale and Sheriff Roddy John MacLeod who were both born on Skye, past the church where the first witnesses to the court gave evidence in 1912.
 The party was expected to acknowledge that the court "stands on the shoulders" of the crofters of the Braes who resisted eviction.